aindilis/free-life-planner/README.md

 + Creating a long term plan for the future, including a contingency plan to help you cover unforeseen expenses.

-+ Telling you to take a certain drug that is known to increase the risk of cancer.
++ Telling you not to take a certain drug that is known to increase the risk of cancer.

 + Planning for an unexpected medical emergency.